TeaKatz/NLP_Preprocessors/README.md

 # NLP_Preprocessors
-A Repository gathers all kind of preprocessor modules for NLP.
+A repository gathers all kind of preprocessor modules for NLP.